Best Sri Lanka city beaches

 Dalawella is situated about 7 km south of Galle (2 km along from Unawatuna).

-This is our number one favourite family-friendly beach for a number of reasons.
+This is our absolute favourite of the Sri Lanka beaches for kids for a number of reasons.
 It has a reef which runs right along the length of the beach which acts as a natural barrier to the large surf.
 This creates a perfectly calm lagoon for the kids to play in (as long as they don’t go out as far as the barrier).
 It’s not over-crowded even during peak season.
 We were there just days before Christmas, and whilst it certainly wasn’t empty, there was plenty of space for the boys to play football without getting in other people’s way.

 There are a handful of sunbeds to hire at around LKR 800 / £3.50 for 2, which is good if you have little ones because there isn’t much shade on the beach.
 The big draw of this beach, however, is the chance of swimming with turtles who drift in and glide among the swimmers.
 Keep a careful lookout as they can glide past you without you even noticing!